 Civics is the study of citizenship and how a system of government works.
 Studying civics in the United States includes learning about the different branches of the government and how they work together.
 Understanding civics prepares you to be a part of adult society, following laws and voting for people to represent you in government positions.
-As you learn about civics, you will also study United States history, which helps you understand how the country came to be what it is today.
-Criminal defense attorney Diana Aizman explains important elements of our history and related constitutional amendments.
+As you learn about civics, you will also study United States history, which helps you understand how the country came to be what it is today explains attorney Diana Aizman of Aizman Law Firm.

 The British government passed laws designed to control the colonists living in America, but the colonists did not like these laws.
 The American Revolution was fought between 1775 and 1783 as the colonists tried to gain their independence from Great Britain.
 The Treaty of Paris was the formal end of the American Revolution.